danquan/PikaJong/README.md

         - [SDL TTF](https://lazyfoo.net/tutorials/SDL/16_true_type_fonts/index.php)
 ## Windows

-- Clone source code
+- Download and extract source code
-- Open command promt or powershell, direct to the folder that you've clone code and type the following command to run compiling:
+- Open command promt or powershell, direct to the folder that you've extracted code and type the following command to do the compiling:

     >**./make**
 - After compiling, please check for the existence of executable file name **PikaJong.exe**